xiaodli/AnchorWave_proali_vis/README.md

 Note:

 1. You need to keep the chromosome rows you want to visualize in the fai file.
-2. You need to change the fai file name and anchors filename  in the following code.
+2. You need to change the fai filename, anchors filename and output filename in the following code.
 3. You need to change the x-axis, y-axis label(`labs(x="maize", y="sorghum")`).

 ```R